 A neighborhood hub for recreation, entertainment, and dining.

 Dine.
 Shop.
 Mingle.

 New Neighborhood.
 Historic Heart.
 A lively neighborhood under the big sky, Missoula, Montana.

 Old Sawmill District, a lively neighborhood under the big sky.
 Old Sawmill District is nothing short of a rebirth for 46 acres along the Clark Fork River, in the heart of Missoula, Montana.
 Once a booming sawmill complex, this property long known as the “mill site” has sat vacant since the early 1990s—unused and unsightly, but rich with history and potential.
 It’s time to realize that potential.
 As Old Sawmill District, the area is becoming a lively urban neighborhood where people live, work, shop and play.
-Plans include a dynamic combination of single- and multi-family residences and mixed-use commercial office space.
+Plans include a dynamic combination of multi-family residences and mixed-use commercial office space.
 Two commercial office spaces and retail buildings are currently under construction with more to come.
 Plans are in the works to add residential townhomes and more.
 Along the river, Missoula now has a 14-acre city park that extends the beautiful Clark Fork trail system.

 The Garden City

 Nestled in the mountains of Western Montana is a small city of big opportunity.
 It is a place where tip-the-hat Western culture merges with vibrant cosmopolitan flair, a city at the threshold of wilderness, an intellectual and commercial hub where hard work and avid recreation serve as the balancing ethics of true prosperity.

 This is urban living infused with Montana’s wide-open sensibility.
 Old Sawmill District bridges Missoula’s historic past with its future through a vibrant mix of housing in all shapes and sizes, drawing together an equally vibrant mix of people from all lifestyles and stages.
 This is a place where you can LIVE.
 WORK.
 PLAY.